vaneslin/PlantManager/README.md

 [Setup]
 1. Connect hardware as shown in the circuit diagram (link above) and connect Arduino Uno to computer via USB connector
-2. Unzip VanessaLin.zip
+2. Clone PlantManager onto your computer or download as a .zip file
-3. Open …/VanessaLin/Arduino/Arduino_Code/Arduino_Code.ino with Arduino IDE
+3. Open Arduino_Code.ino with Arduino IDE
 4. Select the right port in Tools > Port (mine is "/dev/cu.usbmodem143221")
 5. Upload sketch
-6. In the console, navigate to the directory: …/VanessaLin/Arduino/Display_Code
+6. In the console, navigate to the PlantManager project directory
-7. Type in following command to start serial server:  node startserver.js
+7. Type in following console command to start serial server:  node startserver.js
 8. View live data in Plant Manager:  http://theplantmanager.azurewebsites.net

 [OpenSCAD]